 It is as important to track your progress as it is to prepare.
 Take out about an hour or so at the end of each week to look back at the progress you have achieved in that week as well as plan the next week of preparation.

-An eight-week study plan pans out to be successful only with great determination and consistency.
+Preparing for GMAT in 2 months is possible, it only requires determination and consistency.
 Thus, invest in thoroughly studying each of the sections of Verbal Reasoning, Quantitative Reasoning, Integrated Reasoning and Analytical Essay Writing.
 In addition, pay keen attention to tricks of application and business studies.
 Go ahead and champion the GMAT paper!

 - Is it possible to get 700 in GMAT in 2 months?